Your browser version is outdated. We recommend that you update your browser to the latest version.

 Please click on the link to access the minutes for the last meeting here

-Cynhelir cyfarfod nesaf o Gyngor Cymuned Abernant ar nos Iau, 7fed o Fawrth 2024 am 7.30yh yn Neuadd Talog
+Cynhelir cyfarfod nesaf o Gyngor Cymuned Abernant ar nos Iau, 5ed o Fedi 2024 am 7.30yh yn Neuadd Talog

 Cyngor Cymuned Abernant Community CouncilCyngor Cymuned Abernant Community Council